 If you’re thinking about getting health insurance, or upgrading your cover to include pregnancy and birth-related services, be aware that most insurers have a 12-month waiting period.
 This means you’ll need to have the appropriate cover before you fall pregnant.
 Medibank offers a number of easy-to-understand insurance policies for growing families, and each have different levels of hospital cover that will cover you from pregnancy through to birth and beyond, depending on whether you want to opt for private care or not.

 Now is also a time people often start considering options for life insurance and income protection.
 With a new bub on the way, you’re likely thinking about what it means to become a parent and all the new responsibilities that come with that role.
 Making sure your family has some financial protection in place if the worst were to happen to you may be one way to find a little peace of mind.
+Find out more about Medibank's range of Life Insurance and Income Protection options.

 Need a little extra support?